+The national level of ESFTUG has through the activities collected a severe amount of knowledge concerning the six policy themes and social inclusion which has got the potential to be transformed into an advocacy strategy on school development and social inclusion in a potential follow-up project.
+And through the process of producing the position papers on the educational policy themes school development and social inclusion will be formulated as an integrated part of ESFTUG's general strategy of the educational policy.

+Indicators on the output

+With feedback on both immediate objectives we will use the following indicators:

+We will check that the policy inspiration seminars, the follow-up seminars and the regional meetings takes place as planned and that the participation is according to the planned composition regarding, gender, geographical and ethnical balance.

+In addition, we will look at the activity log from the project Facebook-group discussions and list the produced ESFTUG position papers on the 6 educational policy themes from the seminars.

+We will show how ESFTUG’ educational policy activities both nationally (ref. goal a) and locally (ref. goal b) are reported in newspapers or magazines.

+Regarding the regional meetings we will check locations, that should be in areas away from the capital region, and we will see at Union paper articles describing the regional meetings showing commitment to engage and listen to members on educational policy debates.

+Input/activities:

-,e 240 Georgian teachers at upper secondary level, student representatives and local union representatives from the Georgian teacher’s organization have went through four-day workshop sessions in one of the six policy themes.
+To support both immediate goals a and b the six policy seminars involve 240 Georgian teachers at upper secondary level, student representatives and local union representatives from the Georgian teacher’s organization have went through four-day workshop sessions in one of the six policy themes.

+The same participants will participate in the six local following-up seminars, that also supports both immediate goals, as described above.

+In addition, about the same number but different persons have participated in debates on the policy themes at regional dissemination meetings in more remote areas of Georgia which also supports both immediate goals.

-So,all in all, about 480 Georgian teachers at upper secondary level and local union representatives from ESFTUG have formulated or actively influenced a strategy on how to start implementing their new capacity and skills concerning both the six policy themes and social inclusion at their local school and in their local community.
+So, through these activities all in all, about 480 Georgian teachers at upper secondary level and local union representatives from ESFTUG have formulated or actively influenced a strategy on how to start implementing their new capacity and skills concerning both the six policy themes and social inclusion at their local school and in their local community.

 ESFTUG will during the seminar formulate a collection of knowledge - including actions plans and tool boxes - on how to work with democratic school development and social inclusion.
-Both at the local level in schools from all regions and at the national level in order in a following phase to be able for formulate an advocacy strategy
+Both at the local level in schools from all regions and at the national level in order in a following phase to be able for formulate an advocacy strategy.
+The ESFTUG board meetings will confirm position papers on the six themes’ implementation in Georgia – a process that supports the immediate goal a.